If you need indexes, MySQL will EXPLAIN

 This will give you output similar to:

-id select_type table type possible_keys key key_len ref rows Extra
+id select_type table type possible_keys key key_len ref rows Extra 1 SIMPLE table ALL NULL NULL NULL NULL 67

-If your “key” field is NULL, take a look at the table it is against and make sure any join or order by in your query has an index.
+If your “key” field is NULL, take a look at the table it is against and make sure any JOIN or ORDER BY in your query has an index.

-Find more information at the MySQL manual.
+Find more information in the MySQL manual.